kayasax/EasyPIM/EasyPIM/Documentation/Progressive-Validation-Guide.md

 * If counts exceed thresholds, open an issue automatically (GitHub CLI step) for investigation.

 That concludes the optional automation layer; adapt scope as your governance matures.

+## Appendix: Tips & Safety Gates

+### Automatic Principal Validation (Safety Gate)
+The orchestrator now ALWAYS validates all referenced principals (users, groups, service principals) and role‑assignable status for groups before any changes.
+If issues are detected it aborts before policies or assignments are processed.

+**Benefits:**
+- Prevents misleading "Created" outputs caused by placeholder GUIDs.
+- Catches non role‑assignable groups before assignment attempts.
+- Produces a concise invalid principal summary without touching assignments or policies.

+If validation fails:
+1. Replace placeholder or removed object IDs with real ones.
+2. (Optional) For groups: if you plan classic privileged directory role use outside this orchestrator, you may still choose to set them role-assignable; it's not required for orchestrator processing.
+3. Remove or comment obsolete principals, then re-run.

+If you genuinely need to ignore a transient missing ID, temporarily comment it out (future enhancement may add an override switch).

+### Verification Tips

+- ActivationRequirement values are case-sensitive: `None`, `MultiFactorAuthentication`, `Justification`, `Ticketing` (combine with commas)
+- Azure policies require `Scope`; Entra policies are directory-wide
+- AU-scoped Entra cleanup isn’t automatic; remove manually if needed
+- Keep break-glass accounts in `ProtectedUsers` at all times

+### References

+- See `EasyPIM-Orchestrator-Complete-Tutorial.md` for end-to-end context
+- See `Configuration-Schema.md` for the full schema and field definitions